sandraabu/Forest-Health/README.md

 ### Natural Language Processing

 Comments variable was used as a predictor in this modeling, in order to try to predict tree health.
-Count Vectoriser followed by Logistic Regression and Random Forest Classifier.
+Count Vectorizer followed by Logistic Regression and Random Forest Classifier.

 The best model was Random Forest Classifier and final model score was 0.65, which was above the bassline score.